Pamphilius sylvarum - Oak Spinner

 Very much a southern species, including Wales and south-west England, as far north as Derbyshire (Musgrove, 2022).

-Overall the female is a richly patterned, yellowish-brown insect.
+The legs are pale with a black stripe on the femora.
+Overall, the female is a richly patterned, yellowish-brown insect.
 The head and thorax are straw coloured with black markings.
 The abdomen is black.
-The legs are pale with a black stripe on the femora.
-Abdomen is black with pale lateral margins and apex.
+The abdomen is black with pale lateral margins and apex.
 Venation straw coloured.

 Size: 9 - 10mm